Cox rings of algebraic stacks: Abstract

 \section{Abstract}

-We give a proper definition of the multiplicative structure of the following rings: Cox ring of invertible sheaves on a general algebraic stack; Cox ring of rank one reflexive sheaves on a normal and excellent algebraic stack.
+We give a proper definition of the multiplicative structure of the following rings: the Cox ring of invertible sheaves on a general algebraic stack; and the Cox ring of rank one reflexive sheaves on a normal and excellent algebraic stack.

-We show that such Cox rings always exist and establish its (non-)unique\-ness in terms of an $\Ext$-group.
-Moreover, we compare this definition with the classical construction of a Cox ring on a variety.
+We show that such Cox rings always exist and establish their \mbox{(non-)}\allowbreak unique\-ness in terms of an $\Ext$-group.
+Moreover, we compare our definition with the classical construction of a Cox ring on a variety.
 Finally, we give an application to the theory of Mori dream stacks.